 As an artist, I am fascinated with the movement that is created when I am painting and all that occurs physically and emotionally.
 I attempt to capture this visually as moments in time.
 Through this process, I discovered that organic shapes and floral landscapes lend themselves well as expressions of gesture and offer visual metaphors of emotions.

-The flowers lifecycle is rapid, elusive, and whimsical.
-My artwork strives to express energy, tension and a dynamic beauty that captures the fleeting and powerful moments of the flowers bloom.
+The flower's lifecycle is rapid, elusive, and whimsical.
+My artwork strives to express energy, tension, and dynamic beauty that captures the fleeting and powerful moments of the flowers bloom.
 In so doing, I attempt to grab the viewer’s attention and carry their gaze into the emotion of the painting.
-In so doing, the complexities of our emotions are juxtaposed against the fragility and power of the flowers bloom.